GSA/ficam-arch/_usecases/6_managecredentiallifecycle.md

 Active credentials require regular maintenance.
 This use case describes the most common credential maintenance activities:

-- **[Reset a credential](#reset-a-credential)** - An employee or contractor forgets the password or PIN associated with a credential, and requests a reset.a
+- **[Reset a credential](#reset-a-credential)** - An employee or contractor forgets the password or PIN associated with a credential, and requests a reset.
 - **[Renew a credential](#renew-a-credential)** - An employee or contractor’s credential is expiring or their personal information changes, so they request a replacement credential.
 You must renew a credential prior to the expiration date, otherwise the employee or contractor must go through the issuance process again.
 - **[Revoke a credential](#revoke-a-credential)** - An employee or contractor is no longer eligible for their credential (like separating from the issuing agency).
 The sponsor, supervisor, or administrator requests a revocation of all associated credentials and enterprise accounts.